Toloka/docs/en/guide/concepts/reviewing-assignments.md

 To add multiple conditions, click ![](../_images/add.svg).||
 ||**then** | Action to perform for the **If** condition:

-- **assign skill value** — Assign a fixed value to the [skill](nav.md).

-- **assign skill from the field** — Save the percentage of Toloker's accepted responses as the [skill](nav.md) value.

-- **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
-Only the requester can view the reason.

 - **accept all assignments from this Toloker in the pool** — Requires the [manual review](offline-accept.md) option to be set.

     Useful if the Toloker completes most tasks well.
 Example: The Toloker completed more than 80% of the tasks correctly and you are satisfied with this result.
-The rule will work automatically and accept all responses in the pool.
+The rule will work automatically and accept all responses from this Toloker in the pool.

+- **assign skill from the field** — Save the percentage of Toloker's accepted responses as the [skill](nav.md) value.

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
+Only the requester can view the reason.

+- **assign skill value** — Assign a fixed value to the [skill](nav.md).

+- **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
 Only the requester can view the reason.

     If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
 The skill value is based on new responses.||
 |#